 Who has the most influence over the sector?
 Who will be instrumental in shaping its future?
 Now for the fourth year running, the HE Power List brings you the top 50 names that set the agenda – often behind the scenes, sometimes in full view, inside and outside of universities and across the world of politics and policy.

-Mark is founder, Editor in Chief and CEO of Wonkhe.
+Mark is founder and Editor in Chief of Wonkhe

 The power list — Top 50 in 2018